 Old San Juan

 Perhaps the most visited attraction in Puerto Rico, Old San Juan, or Viejo San Juan in Spanish, is the oldest district in the capital city.
+There are so many wonderful things to do in Old San Juan!
 With colonial Spanish-style buildings that date back to the 16th century, and cobblestone streets, this charming, historical area of Puerto Rico is a must-visit.
 Spend some time wandering the Instagrammable streets and take in all the colorful buildings and beautiful doors.

 Be sure to visit the Cathedral of San Juan Bautista.
 Located in the center of the Old San Juan, the church is the oldest church on American soil and the second oldest church in the western hemisphere.
 The cathedral dates back to 1521.
 It houses the tomb of Juan Ponce de Leon, the Spanish explorer who led the first European expedition to the New World.